nohren/my-portfolio/_includes/04-lists.md

  **My Favorite things**
-  - I love travel and the thrill of experiencing new things
+  - I love travel and the thrill of experiencing new things.
   - Exercise is a much needed body, mind, soul reset / refresh.
   - Immersive experiences.
 Google earth VR let me travel long before I was able to.
   - Taquerias